 The NoC connectivity allows for asynchronous, decentralized execution.
-Each PE can operate independently, performing computations and exchanging data with a fixed set of neighbors without global synchronization.
+Each PE operates independently, performing computations and exchanging data with a fixed set of neighbors without global synchronization.
 This neighbor-to-neighbor communication model supports fine-grained parallelism and allows data to stream through the compute fabric while intermediate results are processed in-place.
 As a result, spatial architectures can sustain high throughput and deterministic execution patterns—attributes critical for large-scale simulations and time-stepped solvers.
 Their ability to exploit both spatial and temporal locality makes them well-suited for accelerating structured grid computations and other spatially-amenable problems in scientific computing.
-As we will show in the next section, these features of spatial architectures allow a very simple and elegant implementation of the Domain Translation algorithm.
+As we will show in the next section, these features of spatial architectures allow an elegant implementation of the Domain Translation algorithm.

 To implement Domain Translation, we can take advantage of the spatial hardware architecture by tilting the calculation plane in space-time by 45 degrees (see Figure~\ref{fig:marching}).
-This is very similar to maintaining the concept of "now" on a Penrose diagram as light moves through space time.
-On hardware, data is shifted up and to the left in time while the space relative to "now" is always left/right.
+This is similar to maintaining the concept of ``now'' on a Penrose diagram as light moves through space time.
+On hardware, data is shifted up and to the left in time while the space relative to ``now'' is always left/right.
 This ensures that all data movements are at most 2 processor hops away in the case of time evolution and 1 hop in space.
-In this way, all relevant data lives in the local neighborhood of the processor operating on it at all times, regardless of when "now" is.
+In this way, all relevant data lives in the local neighborhood of the processor operating on it at all times, regardless of when ``now'' is.
 Said another way, the data and instruction execution pathway are always coincident and local on all processors at every execution cycle at every point in the simulation (regardless of how many wafers are involved).
 Further, there is no need for host-device interaction; the entire cluster execution is self orchestrated after compile time.
-Finally, applying similar concepts to relativity in computing allows us to segment "now" across multiple wafers at once such that our time horizon extends past the latency barrier between wafers.
+Finally, applying similar concepts to relativity in computing allows us to segment ``now'' across multiple wafers at once such that our time horizon extends past the latency barrier between wafers.
 As long as the calculation time horizon on each wafer is larger than the network latency, the latency can be completely hidden and allow efficient scaling to large clusters.